Do you know the signs of a healthy relationship? How do you know you have a healthy relationship?

 You can’t say you love him when you don’t trust him enough.
 Trust him and let go.

-In a strong, healthy relationship, neither of you should become suspicious or jealous without clear cause.
+In a strong and healthy relationship, neither of you should become suspicious or jealous without clear cause.

 That sense of trust doesn’t develop overnight, though.